Why Your Church Website Needs a Call to Action

 When it comes to searching the web, our attention span is as impatient as a two year old child on a sugar-high.
 It is vital to design your church website in such a way that it immediately tells visitors what they’re supposed to do once they’ve reached your home page.
 The key to accomplishing this is the call to action, or CTA.

 In today’s post, we are continuing to look at gfcto.org‘s home page.
 You can read the previous blog post about this website here.
 Today, we look at another strong component of this well-designed website: its use of a CTA feature.

 (Note: We will not be discussing best practices for CTAs in this blog post.
-This may be discussed in a future blog post.
 Today we simply want to introduce the CTA and explain why you need one.)

 What Do You Want Your Visitors to Do?
 Yes, You Have That Kind of Control.

 In the picture above, you’ll notice that the website we’re examining features two buttons at the top of the picture: “Directions” and “What to Expect”.
 Both of these buttons are set in a purple box labeled “Join us for worship on Sundays at 10:00 am.”

 Clearly, Grace Fellowship wants visitors to their website to plan a visit to their church.
 This is the purpose of CTAs: to strategically drive people to take a desired action.